chrisBioInf/TR-RNA-gene-duplication-supplementary/README.md

 $ search_motif_in_genome.py

-Searches for the occurence of a given sequence motif in whole genomes (fasta format) and reports individual locations.
+Searches for the occurrence of a given sequence motif in whole genomes (fasta format) and reports individual locations.
-Useful for anaylzing spatial clustering of sequence repeats.
+Useful for analyzing spatial clustering of sequence repeats.

 $ get_transcripts.py